 A surviving spouse of a qualifying veteran who died as a result of a service‐connected disability is entitled to receive dependency and indemnity compensation.
 38 U.S.C.A. § 1310; 38 C.F.R. § 3.312.

 The US Code of Federal Regulations (CFR) further clarifies this law:

-The death of a veteran will be considered as having been due to a service‐connected disability when the evidence establishes that such disability was either the principal or a contributory cause of death.
+A veteran’s death is considered due to a service‐connected disability when the evidence establishes that such disability was either the principal or a contributory cause of death.
 The service‐connected disability will be considered as the principal (primary) cause of death when such disability, singly or jointly with some other condition, was the immediate or underlying cause of death or was etiologically related thereto.
-38 C.F.R. § 3.312(b).
+38 CFR § 3.312(b).

-Contributory cause of death is inherently one not related to the principal cause.
-In determining whether the service‐connected disability contributed to death, it must be shown that it contributed substantially or materially; that it combined to cause death; that it aided or lent assistance to the production of death.
+A contributory cause of death is inherently unrelated to the principal cause.
+In determining whether the service‐connected disability contributed to death, a claimant must show that it contributed substantially or materially, that it combined to cause death, and that it aided or lent assistance to the production of death.
 It is not sufficient to show that it casually shared in producing death, but rather it must be shown that there was a causal connection.
-38 C.F.R. § 3.312(c)(1).
+38 CFR § 3.312(c)(1).

-There are primary causes of death which by their very nature are so overwhelming that eventual death can be anticipated irrespective of coexisting conditions, but, even in such cases, there is for consideration whether there may be a reasonable basis for holding that a service connected condition was of such severity as to have a material influence in accelerating death.
-In this situation, however, it would not generally be reasonable to hold that a service‐connected condition accelerated death unless such condition affected a vital organ and was of itself of a progressive or debilitating nature.
-38 C.F.R. § 3.312(c)(4).
+The primary causes of death are so overwhelming that eventual death can be anticipated irrespective of coexisting conditions.
+But, even in such cases, there is for consideration whether there may be a reasonable basis for holding that a service-connected condition was of such severity as to have a material influence in accelerating death.
+In this situation, however, it would not generally be reasonable to hold that a service‐connected condition accelerated death unless such condition affected a vital organ and was of a progressive or debilitating nature.
+38 CFR § 3.312(c)(4).